 - Brabantine rye: made of grinded rye, yeast or leaven is used, sourish taste.

-The Frisian- and Brabantine rye are as ingredients and process so different that they are almost incomparable.
+The Frisian- and Brabantine rye are concerning ingredients and process so different that they are almost incomparable.
 Both production processes will be described.

 Production process Frisian rye bread